Call Answered: Dr. Bradley Jones: "A Chorus Line" + "Dr. Bradley's Fabulous Functional Narcissism…" at Don't Tell Mama

 3. What was the hardest part of the show to write and what was the part that made you just smile all over again?
 The script of Dr. Bradley's Fabulous Functional Narcissism emerged quite freely, almost as if “it” was telling me what was important to say.
 I love the honesty contained within, and I have had the best time creating a script that includes simplified psychoanalytic theory for a lay audience to ponder.
 It is so much fun, and very gratifying to see people in the audience nodding their heads in identification with what I’m talking about.
 Many people understand their own narcissistic vulnerabilities, and are happy at the conclusion of my show to feel less shame about that part of themselves.
 I love it when the audiences can laugh at our proneness to injury, envy, and reactive aggression.

-5. You spent 10 years on Broadway in A Chrous Line.
-What is one story you can share with us that you do not talk about in your show?
+5. What is one story about A Chorus Line you can share with us that you do not talk about in your show?
 I go “balls to the walls” in Dr. Bradley's Fabulous Functional Narcissism about all that happened in A Chorus Line in the ten years I was there.
 I talk about excessive drug use, and abuse at the hands of the people who worked for Michael Bennett.
 A Chorus Line was an incredible show, but there was a darker side.
 I tell the stories that, because of their own shame, are hard for other people to tell.
 All told, I think living to tell the tale is the best part of it.
 Although I do talk about the AIDS pandemic in Dr. Bradley's Fabulous Functional Narcissism; I do not talk about my being HIV positive.
 I leave that out.
 My health is stable, and it has been for many years.
 Other than a lingering bit of survivors dysphoria - How did I get so goddam lucky to have made it through?—my status is a fact, but not intrinsic to the story I am telling about narcissism.

 6. What was it like to be in the same show for 10 years?
 It was everything.
 Fun, exciting, a chance to work your craft over and over again.
 At other times it was very much a factory job.
 I consider myself one of the worker bees that kept the show running such a long time.
 Mostly it was secure, and gave me the resources to get into therapy and face my drug dependancy.
 By way of the resources A Chorus Line afforded me, it helped me to recover from my unhealthy narcissism.
 Or at the very least it gave me to opportunity to start the process of “getting better.”
 Gee, I hope I have gotten better….